-A suspicious package addressed to Kamala Harris was intercepted by law enforcement officials at a Sacramento postal facility on October 26, 2018.
-It was believed to be sent by Cesar Sayoc, who was taken in to custody and accused of sending at least 12 other suspicious devices to CNN, Barack Obama, Joe Biden and other key Democrats.
+A suspicious package addressed to Harris was intercepted by law enforcement officials at a Sacramento postal facility on October 26, 2018.
+It was believed to be sent by Cesar Sayoc, who was taken in to custody and accused of sending at least 12 other suspicious devices to CNN, former President Barack Obama, former Vice President Joe Biden, the Clintons, and other key Democrats.

-5. In addition to immigration reform, Kamala is a supporter of gun control, environmental justice and the decriminalization of marijuana.
+4. In addition to immigration reform, Harris is a supporter of gun control, environmental justice and the decriminalization of marijuana.